developer-zebra/developer-zebra-site/src/mx/4-4/security/accessmgr/index.md

   <tr>
     <td>Verify user app signature</td>
     <td>"2"</td>
-	<td>This value will cause Signature verification to be turned on, thus causing Signature verification to be used in addition to Package Names to determine if a user, or "installable", application is on the "white" list.</td>
+	<td>This value will cause Signature verification to be turned on, thus causing Signature verification to be used in addition to Package Names to determine if a user, or "installable," application is on the "white" list.</td>
   </tr>
   <tr>
     <td>Verify all apps signature</td>
     <td>"3"</td>
-	<td>This value will cause Signature verification to be turned on, thus causing Signature verification to be used in addition to Package Names to determine if any application, "built-in" or "installable", is on the "white" list.</td>
+	<td>This value will cause Signature verification to be turned on, thus causing Signature verification to be used in addition to Package Names to determine if any application, "built-in" or "installable," is on the "white" list.</td>
   </tr>
 </table>
 </div>